Pregnancy Risk Assessment Monitoring System (PRAMS)

 Information Collected by PRAMS

-The PRAMS questionnaire includes core questions that are asked by all participating states, as well as state-specific questions that are chosen or developed by individual states.
-The core portion of the questionnaire includes questions about the following:
+The PRAMS Survey Booklet includes core questions that are asked by all participating states, as well as state-specific questions that are chosen or developed by individual states.
+The core portion of the survey includes questions about the following:

 - Attitudes and feelings about the most recent pregnancy